SEASONAL TIPS

 FOLIAGE

-The leaves on a hebe plant also provide attractive year round foliage with different colours including silver and green, grey, violet, burgundy, bronze and red.
+The leaves provide attractive year round foliage with different colours including silver and green, grey, violet, burgundy, bronze and red.

 BUTTERFLIES

-Hebe flowers attract butterflies and bees to the garden.
+This delightful shrub has flowers which will attract butterflies and bees to your garden.

 WHERE TO PLANT A HEBE SHRUB